openlibhums/memory-alpha/content/pages/support/guides/workflow-author.md

 The typesetters will then use this final manuscript to create the finished article, which will be sent back for checking in the form of typeset proofs.

 Typeset proofs are not an opportunity to make changes to the content or style of a manuscript: the file that goes into production is final.
-It is expected that only a handful (less than 10) of very minor changes should be requested at the proofing stage, if any.
+It is expected that only a handful (less than 10) of very minor changes are requested at the proofing stage, if any.

 ### Completing a copyediting review as an author